premji020/Dark-GT-Signature-vsCode/README.md

 # README
-This is based on github deFault dark theme with italics.
+This is based on github deFault dark theme and winter is coming syntax with italics.

-The screenshots below has JetBrains Mono font with font size 16 which you can change in settings.json.

 HTML
 ![html](https://user-images.githubusercontent.com/31678903/129126942-51b97098-3fa4-492f-974c-517bbcad3c1c.png)